Pull to Refresh

 Does onX Hunt have AI trail camera analysis?

 Yes — onX Elite includes Trail Camera Integration and Trail Camera Image Analysis: automatic analysis of synced photos, deer-only filtering, photos placed on the map, and movement-trend charts.
 It costs $99.99/yr (or $14.99/mo).
-Trail Pro Intel's AI trail-camera analysis is free and adds antler-class scoring and individual-buck recognition across cameras.
+Trail Pro Intel's AI trail-camera analysis is on the free plan and adds antler-class scoring and individual-buck recognition across cameras — with unlimited photo uploads but a monthly cap on AI analyses (10 free, 15 on Pro).

 Does Trail Pro Intel work without cell service?